vinayak323/botframework-sdk/Orchestrator/docs/NLRModels.md

 It is a 12-layer pretrained pretrained [Transformer][7] model optimized for conversation.
 Its architecture is pretrained for example-based use ([KNN][3]), thus it can be used out of box.

-### pretrained.20210105.microsoft.dte.00.12.bert_example_ner_multilingual.onnx (experimental)
-This is a high quality multilingual base model for entity extraction.
-It is a 12-layer pretrained pretrained [Transformer][7] model optimized for conversation.
-Its architecture is pretrained for example-based use ([KNN][3]), thus it can be used out of box.

-### pretrained.20210105.microsoft.dte.00.12.tulr_example_ner_multilingual.onnx (experimental)
-This is a high quality multilingual base model for entity extraction.
-It is a 12-layer pretrained pretrained [Transformer][7] model optimized for conversation.
-Its architecture is pretrained for example-based use ([KNN][3]), thus it can be used out of box.

 ### pretrained.20210205.microsoft.dte.00.06.bert_example_ner.en.onnx (experimental)
 This is a high quality EN-only base model for entity extraction.
 It's smaller and faster than its 12-layer alternative.
 It is a 6-layer pretrained pretrained [Transformer][7] model optimized for conversation.